kanikakasharma/learning-library/developer-library/converged-db-for-developers/machinelearning/lab.md

 **Segmenting customers with RFM Model**

-Pareto\u2019s rule says 80% of the results come from 20% of the causes.
+Pareto's rule says 80% of the results come from 20% of the causes.
 Similarly, 20% customers contribute to 80% of your total revenue.

 **Applying 80-20 rule**